klauer/epics-sumo-mirror/doc/reference-sumo.rst

 must be followed by buildtag.
 The release file created includes *all* :term:`modules` of the :term:`build`.
 The buildtag may be given as argument or option.
 Output to another file or the console can be specified with option '-o'.

 use [MODULES]
 :::::::::::::

 This command creates a configure/RELEASE file for an application.
-The command must be followed by a list of :term:`modulespecs`.
+Each module given in MODULES here is a :term:`modulespec` of the form MODULE:VERSION that specifies a single version of a module.
 If option --buildtag is given, it checks if this is compatible with the given :term:`modules`.
 Otherwise it looks for all :term:`builds` that have the :term:`modules` in the required :term:`versions`.
 If more than one matching :term:`build` found it takes the one with the alphabetically first buildtag.
-Note that the :term:`modulespecs` MUST specify :term:`versions` exactly.
-If you have unspecified :term:`versions` or :term:`versions` specified by relation you must use command "use" instead.
-The RELEASE created includes only the :term:`modules` that are specified.
-For this command the :term:`DB` file must be specified with the "--db" option.
+The RELEASE file created includes only the :term:`modules` that are specified.
 Output to another file or the console can be specified with option '-o'.

 list
 ::::